istio/istio.io/_docs/tasks/installing-istio.md

 The ServiceGraph service provides both a textual (JSON) representation (via `/graph`) and a graphical visualization (via `/dotviz`) of the underlying service graph.
 To view the graphical visualization (assuming that you have configured port forwarding as per the previous snippet), open your browser at: [http://localhost:8088/dotviz](http://localhost:8088/dotviz).

-After running some services -- for example, after installing the [BookInfo]({{home}}/docs/samples/bookinfo.html)  sample application and executing the `curl` request to confirm it's working -- the resulting service graph should look something like this:
+After running some services -- for example, after installing the [BookInfo]({{home}}/docs/samples/bookinfo.html)  sample application and generating some load on the application (e.g., executing `curl` requests in a `while` loop) -- the resulting service graph should look something like this:

 <figure><img src="./img/servicegraph.png" alt="BookInfo Service Graph" title="BookInfo Service Graph" />
 <figcaption>BookInfo Service Graph</figcaption></figure>